Grime: What do you call it? #DB8

 “What do you call it, garage?
 What do you call it, urban?
 What do you call it, 2-step?” – Wiley – Wot Do U Call It?
 (2004)

-Others argue that grime can be defined by its inner-city, homegrown roots and – regardless of the beats – it’s merely the energy and the portrayals of the struggle which bind it together; sentiments which could, possibly, seem to be accurate upon first glance.
+Others argue that grime can be defined by its inner-city, homegrown pirate radio roots and – regardless of the beats – it’s merely the energy that binds it together; sentiments which could, possibly, seem to be accurate upon first glance.
 However, as we look deeper and come to study how the genre has grown throughout the years, we find that it has inevitably became diversified in many aspects.
 Artists such as Manchester’s Blizzard and Brum’s Lady Leshurr have helped to offer differing perspectives through the medium.
 And with the sound spreading so rapidly to new areas, naturally comes even more change.
 Take Tre Mission, for example; if a Canadian emcee – and a respected one, at that – isn’t proof of how far the grime scene has come, what is?

 Ultimately, wouldn’t it be more logical to argue that none of the above is totally accurate and, in fact, grime isn’t simply a genre at all; it’s evolved into a culture, a way of life.
-Starting as an expression of the frustrations felt by the youth, it has blossomed into a culture which represents an entire lifestyle – spanning across not only music but films, clothing, media and pretty much every aspect of youth culture and expression today – or has it?
+Starting as an expression of the frustrations felt by some of London’s most disenfranchised youths, it has blossomed into a culture that represents an entire lifestyle – spanning across not only music but films, clothing, media and pretty much every aspect of youth culture and expression today.

 What do YOU think?
 How would you define the genre and what does it mean to you?
 As always, you can hit us up on Twitter using the hashtag #DB8 or, alternatively, drop us a line in the comments section below.